 To ensure successful completion of all requirements for graduation, including the dissertation, Ph.D. students are carefully matched with skilled researchers on faculty at MCN who serve as the student's advisor throughout their program of study.
 Core course content enables the student to achieve the American Association of Colleges of Nursing quality indicators for research-focused doctoral programs.

-Students in the Ph.D.
-Program are required to attend online courses in a synchronous format with online asynchronous class sessions incorporated at the discretion of faculty.
+The Ph.D. in Nursing is an asynchronous online program.
+Online asynchronous class sessions may be incorporated at the discretion of faculty.
 PhD specific courses are offered on Fridays during the fall and spring semesters and then on Tuesdays and Fridays in the summer semesters.
 An intensive orientation is provided to prepare new students with the tools necessary for a quality graduate experience.